its-Kaktos/Kaktos.UserImmediateActions/README.md

 }
 ```

-Now get an instance of [`IUserImmediateActionsService`](#iuserimmediateactionsservice-) from the IoC container using the constructor injection (or any other method you want), and then use it to preform your desired
+Now get an instance of [`IUserImmediateActionsService`](#iuserimmediateactionsservice-) from the IoC container using the constructor injection (or any other method you want), and then use it to perform your desired
 action!

 ```c#